LinkedIn Skills Guide

 Common Questions: Moving to High-Quality Authority

+Yes.
 General terms attract low-quality interest.
-Focus on the long-tail search terms by swapping general words for specific methods (e.g., “Leading Teams Through Change” instead of just “Leadership”).
-High-value recruiters search for the exact fix to their current problem.
+Swap broad words for specific methods, like "Leading Teams Through Change" instead of just "Leadership."
+High-value recruiters search for the exact fix to their current problem, not generic labels.

-Social proof is only useful if it’s tied to a “Stackable Specialty.”
-Likes on basic skills (like “Microsoft Office”) cause Skill Overload.
-Focus your social capital on your Top 3 skills; five likes for a specific, expert skill are worth more than a hundred likes for basic expectations.
+Only if it's tied to a specific specialty.
+Endorsements on basic skills like "Microsoft Office" cause Skill Overload.
+Five endorsements for a specific, expert skill from relevant professionals are worth more than a hundred endorsements for basic expectations.

-Should I fill all 50 LinkedIn skill spots to get better search ranking?
+Should I fill all 50 LinkedIn skill slots?

 Stop Falling for the STANDARD TRAP.

-Don’t let your professional value disappear.
-By making a STRATEGIC CHANGE toward “Focused Skill Cleaning,” you turn your profile into a precise index for search terms.
-Clean up your list to make sure every skill proves that you fix a specific, important problem.
+Don't let your professional value disappear.
+A STRATEGIC CHANGE toward "Focused Skill Cleaning" turns your profile into a precise index for search terms.
+Clean up your list.
+Make sure every skill proves that you fix a specific, important problem.

 Start using Cruit